BigPolarBear1/factorization/README.md

 Update: I'll try to finish this when I can.. it's basically finished already.. needs finetuning and optimization work now.. all the math is there though.
 Just struggling with really severe depression and dark thoughts.
 This world has lost its color a long time ago.. its all so god damn ugly.
 And like I also dont see what is going on.
 I'm not stupid.
 I know I'm right with my math, and I know people must know.
 And the only reason they woudln't tell me is that they must be freaked out and that it opens up attacks on RSA-1024.
 Which is funny... because I had been telling microsoft, the fbi, everyone I was working on this before I published anything at all.. and now that I did publish out of desperation and not seeing another way forward anymore, this happened.
 A year of silence, unemployment, hopelessness, isolation... while western leaders are mocking people like me.
 I just want to be alone in the arctic mountains right now.
 I want to witness the beauty of the natural world, the empty frozen landscapes... because atleast there the world still has some color left.

 Update: Mentally going really bad places.
 I did verify that the code is able to finish much earlier now.
 So I'm just going to mess with the PoC parameters now and try to factor incrementally largers numbers.

+Update: I did some minor improvements.
+You can factorize a 200-bit key with a factor base of 100_000 using: python3 run_qs.py -keysize 200 -base 100_000 -debug 1 -lin_size 10_000_000 -quad_size 100, but it should finish well before 100_000 smooths.
+It does slow down when we jump into the logic for finding smooths with similar large factors..due to only sieving with odd exponents up to the bound defined by dupe_max_prime, but I'm hoping there is some type of asymetrical scaling there I can abuse so i can just use enormous factor basis.
+Anyway..200 bit, ez.
+Now I will start pushing the PoC and see how far we can get.

 -------------------------------------------------------------------------
 NOTE: Starting 2026, none of my research will be published.
 Only people who treat me with respect will be allowed access to my work.
 And NATO countries/big tech are very low on that list after harassing me for years and treating me like shit.
 And I garantuee you, I will succeed at finding a polynomial time algorithm.
 There is no one else alive in this fucking world more determined then me to succeed at this.
 Fucking losers.